Aquafina-water-bottle/jp-mining-note/docs/usage.md

 TODO add further details
 TODO put this in some other document

+## Changing default value for binary field
+* option A: rename field, swap `#` and `^` in card type
+* option B: just default in yomichan
+  * may require batch scripting to change existing cards, TODO show sample python code of batch scripting

 ## Customization Tips
-* changing default values for binary field: rename field, change in card type OR just default in yomichan
-* not testing pitch accent? set `PADoNotShowInfoLegacy` to 1 (or change default value as specified above)
+* not testing pitch accent? set `PADoNotShowInfoLegacy` to filled (or change default value)
+* Want to make the default card a sentence card?
+Change default value of `IsSentenceCard`.
+* starting to test pitch accent? (what I recommend) create separate cards
+   * word -> word (and sentence if fully understood now)
+   * sentence -> word/sentence
+   * all future cards test word pitch accent
+* Remember that anki cards are fully customizable!
+   Feel free to use as much or as little of of my cards as you want!